 Return the clay to your work surface.
 Place the clingfilm back on top and trim using a biscuit cutter (or other shape of your choice).
 The clingfilm is optional, but this rounds the edges as the cutter presses through.
 A little clay crafting trick that helps give your finished pieces a very nice edge.
-It also keeps your cutter clean (important for some other types of clay, like polymers).
+It also keeps your cutter clean, which is extra important for some other types of clay, like polymers.
 Excess clay can be returned to the package and re-sealed for future projects.

 You can dip a fingertip in water to smooth out the edges and any flaws in your clay, but don’t use it on the print.
 It will erase the texture of the paw impression.
 If you’ve picked up dirt or hair in the print, a toothpick or something similar can help with damage-free touch-ups if needed for a clean print.
 Alternatively, clay can be sanded or touched up with care after the print has dried.

 See the display ideas below for additional work you might like to do prior to setting the clay.
 Once your print is finished, air dry clay just needs time to do exactly that and air dry.
 Drying times will depend on your choice of clay and ambient conditions.
 They will feel touch dry before they’re dried all the way through, so be generous with dry time and wait before doing any painting or sealing.
 You can leave your print on the plate to dry and harden, as it will lift easily from the cling film when dry.
 You may find it helpful to carefully move or (once hardened) flip the prints if they are thick so that the base gets good air exposure to ensure the print is totally dried out before display or storage.